-At Labour Party conference last year, delegates voted unanimously for a motion to repeal not just the 2016 Trade Union Act but the anti-trade union laws introduced by the Tories in the 1980s and 90s – and to introduce positive legal workers’ rights.
-(For more, including the text of the motion, see here).
+At Labour Party conference 2017, delegates voted unanimously for a motion to repeal not just the 2016 Trade Union Act but the anti-trade union laws introduced by the Tories in the 1980s and 90s – and to introduce positive legal workers’ rights.
+(For more, including the text the conference passed, see here).
 However the party is not yet fighting for these policies.
 The task is to get them known and actively carried out.

-The following statement has been passed by a number of union branches and is being circulated throughout the movement.
-Please put the statement to your branch or other union organisation, Labour-affiliated or not (or in your Labour Party).
-A model motion for this is posted as a comment below.
+The following statement, initiated by Lambeth Unison, has been passed by a range of union organisations, from local branches to national unions, and is being circulated throughout the movement.
+Please put the statement to your organisation, Labour-affiliated or not (or in your Labour Party).
+A model motion for proposing this is included below.
 If you pass it please also circulate to other branches, trades councils, etc. If you’ve passed it or for more information email email@example.com

 We applaud the 2017 Labour Party conference’s unanimous call for repeal of not just the 2016 Trade Union Act, but also the “anti-union laws introduced in the 1980s and 90s” by the Tories and maintained after 1997; and for a “strong legal charter of workers’ rights”.
 “For unions to be effective workers need an effective right to strike”.
 This builds on the unanimous 2015 decision that the next Labour government should “legislate for strong rights to unionise, win recognition and collective bargaining, strike, picket and take solidarity action”.

 • Complete and speedy repeal of all anti-union laws.

 • Strong legal rights for workers to join, recruit to and be represented by a union; strike/take industrial action by a process, at a time and for demands of their own choosing, including in solidarity with any other workers and for broader social and political goals; and picket freely.